two-torial/two-torial/docs/games/bemani/gitadora/fuzzup/setup.md

 ### Cards

-!!! info "Covered in the [Connecting to a Network](#connecting-to-a-network) section."
+!!! info "Covered in the [Connecting to a Network](#connecting-to-a-network) section"

 ### Patches

-!!! info "Go through the [spice2x Patching](/extras/patchsp2x.md) page to import patches."
+!!! info "Go through the [spice2x Patching](/extras/patchsp2x.md) page to import patches"

-!!! danger "To prevent issues, avoid patching things you don't need or understand."
+!!! danger "To prevent issues, avoid patching things you don't need or understand"

 ### Options

-!!! danger "Be very careful changing options you don't understand as it may cause issues."
+!!! danger "Be very careful changing options you don't understand as it may cause issues"

 !!! tip "Required"